RapidDeploy raises $29M for a cloud-based dispatch platform aimed at 911 centers – TechCrunch

 “It’s about being more of a triage service rather than a message switch,” Raucher said.
 “As we see it, the platform will evolve with customers’ needs.
 Tactical mapping ultimately is not big enough to cover this.
 We’re thinking about unified communications.”
 Indeed, that is the direction that many of these services seem to be going, which can only be a good thing for us consumers.

-“The future of emergency services is in data, which creates a faster, more responsive 9-1-1 center,” said Mark Dyne, Founding Partner at Morpheus Ventures, in a statement.
+“The future of emergency services is in data, which creates a faster, more responsive 9-1-1 center,” said Mark Dyne, founding partner at Morpheus Ventures, in a statement.
 “We believe that the platform RapidDeploy has built provides the necessary breadth of capabilities that make the dream of Next-Gen 9-1-1 service a reality for rural and metropolitan communities across the nation and are excited to be investing in this future with Steve and his team.”
 Dyne has joined the RapidDeploy board with this round.